joaosilva-lp/joaosilva-lp/README.md

-- 👋 Hi, I’m @joaosilva-lp
+- 👋 Hi, I’m João (@joaosilva-lp)
-- 👀 I’m interested in ...
+- 👀 I’m interested in front-end and web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript & Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on institutional websites and landingpages or any fun project mostly with Javascript or Python.
-- 📫 How to reach me ...
+- 📫 You can reach me at https://www.linkedin.com/in/silva-joao

 <!---
 joaosilva-lp/joaosilva-lp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.